agombolay/ribose-map/README.md

 * **Alignment**: Align reads to the reference with Bowtie2 and de-depulicated based on UMI's UMI-tools
 * **Coordinate**: Locate genomic coordinates of rNMPs for ribose-seq, Pu-seq, emRibo-seq, or HydEn-seq

-**Analyzing genome-wide distribution of rNMPs and their sequence context**:
+**Analyzing sequence context of embedded rNMPs and their genome-wide distribution**:
 * **Sequence**: Calculate and visualize frequencies of nucleotides at and flanking sites of embedded rNMPs
 * **Distribution**: Visualize coverage of rNMPs across genome and create bedgraph files for genome browser